NPEC-NL/Faketotron/README.md

 You can add the measurement files from `/Light Calibrations` to visualize the light curves by each channel. ![Visualization per channel](4.gif).

+In v2.1.1 and higher, you can downlaod the synthetic light curve (i.e. the current visualization) with the Download light curve beside the Add CSV button.

 ## Metadata Tab